Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewGreece provided USD 357.6 million (preliminary data) of ODA in 2024 (USD 345.4 million in constant terms), representing 0.14% of GNI.1 This was an increase of 3.3% in real terms in volume and a decrease in the share of GNI from 2023.
-While the government has not stated what ODA/GNI ratio it wants to achieve, Greece is committed, at the European level, to collectively achieving a 0.7% ODA/GNI by 2030.
-Greece provided all of its ODA as grants in 2023.2
+Copy link to ODA allocation overviewGreece provided USD 357.8 million (preliminary data) of ODA in 2025 (USD 331.5 million in constant terms), representing 0.13% of GNI.1 This was a decrease of 10.9% in real terms in volume and a decrease in the share of GNI from 2024.
+This decrease was due primarily to a decline in bilateral ODA, with ODA to Ukraine having declined.
+Greece is not in line with the international/EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
+Greece provided all of its ODA as grants in 2024.

-In 2024, Greece ranked 30th among Development Assistance Committee (DAC) member countries when ODA is taken as a share of GNI.
+In 2025, Greece ranked 27th among Development Assistance Committee (DAC) members in terms of ODA volume and 31st when ODA is taken as a share of GNI.
 Greece’s ODA is yet to recover from significant cuts in public sector expenditure following the global financial crisis.
 In-donor refugee costs make up the lion’s share of Greece’s bilateral ODA.

-Greece has committed to several international targets and DAC standards and recommendations.
+Greece is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Greece: Performance against commitments and DAC Recommendations